 Antifungal creams are used to treat thrush and other fungal infections.
 If the infection is more widespread, your doctor may prescribe oral antifungal medications.

 Oral herpes spreads by oral contact, usually through kissing or oral sex.
-You can also get it from contact with towels, glasses, or other objects shared with a person who has an active case of herpes.
+You can also get it from contact with objects shared with a person who has an active case of herpes.

 Symptoms of oral herpes include:

 - rash or fluid-filled blisters that break open and become sores

 - clusters of blisters that grow together, forming a large lesion

 - itching, tingling, or burning sensation on or in the mouth